okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-configure-device-signin-standards/main/index.md

 ---
 title: Manage device connection requirements using Terraform
-excerpt: Require users to authenticate only with phones and computers that meet your organization's requirements.
+excerpt: Require users to authenticate only with phones and computers that meet your org's requirements.
 layout: Guides
 ---

-Require users to authenticate only with phones and computers that meet your organization's requirements.
+Require users to authenticate only with phones and computers that meet your org's requirements.

 ---